harross/redumphashscraper/README.md

 `node ./index.js`

-Yes, it has not been compiled or renamed yet.
+Yes, it has not been compiledm packaged or renamed yet.

 ### How it works